-- Community Service: Sanctioned community service hours will be assigned either on campus or at a non-profit agency.
-Completion of assigned community service hours must be verified in writing and are not eligible for credit towards academic requirements. - No Trespass Order - Limited Access to College Property: This means a student is only permitted in the academic buildings for academic purposes, and is not permitted in or around other College-owned property, including any campus residence, for any reason. - Full No Trespass Order: This means a student is not permitted in any academic buildings and is not permitted in or around College-owned property, including any campus residences, for any reason. - Disciplinary Suspension: Disciplinary suspension precludes a student from registration, class attendance, and use of Central Penn facilities for up to two terms.
+- Limited Access to College Property: This means a student is only permitted in the academic buildings for academic purposes, and is not permitted in or around other College-owned property, including any campus residence, for any reason. - o Full No Trespass Order: This means a student is not permitted in any academic buildings and is not permitted in or around College-owned property, including any campus residences, for any reason. - Disciplinary Suspension: Disciplinary suspension precludes a student from registration, class attendance, and use of Central Penn facilities for up to two terms.
 Disciplinary suspension is recorded for the term of suspension in the student's academic record.
 Upon termination of the suspension, the student shall be allowed to register in compliance with the College's standards.
 A student's academic eligibility to return is subject to review by the Academic Affairs office regardless of judicial standing. - Disciplinary Dismissal: Disciplinary dismissal is the cancellation of the student's registration and all permissions and privileges related thereto by an authorized disciplinary official of the College.
 Dismissal is permanently recorded in the student's academic record.
 A student who has been dismissed through disciplinary action is not eligible for readmission earlier than four terms following dismissal, and then only with the approval of the Vice President of Enrollment Management, or designee. - Permanent Dismissal: Permanent dismissal is the cancellation of the student's registration and all permissions and privileges related thereto by an authorized disciplinary official of the College.
 Permanent dismissal does not permit the student to register, attend classes, become eligible for re-admission or use any Central Penn facilities.
 Permanent dismissal is permanently recorded on the student's academic record. - Parental Contact: The College reserves the right to initiate parental contact at any time it is deemed necessary, within the parameters dictated by the Family Educational Rights and Privacy Act (FERPA). - Other Possible Sanctions: Student Services may require specific sanctions to correspond to specific offenses.